News from the Interventional Council: The View from the Heart Valve Team

 Stephen Ramee, MD, is medical director for the structural and valvular heart disease programs at Ochsner Medical Center in New Orleans, Louisiana.
 Michael Mack, MD, is from Baylor Scott & White Healthcare System in Dallas, Texas.
 Dr. Ramee is Chair of the ACC's Interventional Section Leadership Council and Dr. Mack is a Council member.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease

 Keywords: Cooperative Behavior, Coronary Artery Disease, Heart Defects, Congenital, Nurse Practitioners, Triage, Fellowships and Scholarships, Federal Government, Palliative Care, Social Work, Heart Valve Diseases, Medical Futility, Cardiac Surgical Procedures, Heart Valves

 < Back to Listings